brijesh2501/interview-questions/README.md

 - How do you make code more maintainable and readable in React?
 - How do you debug React apps (e.g. login failure)?
 - Difference Between Axios Vs Fetch API ?
+- Create search feature in reactJs for below given array [
+    "Banana",
+    "Apple",
+    "Orange",
+    "Mango",
+    "Pineapple",
+    "Watermelon"
+  ]
+- Create todo application in reactJs
+- How do you handle concurrency in reactJs like using useTransion
+- React fibre Algorithim
+- Create a functionality in reactjs using react function component ON / OFF button , when click on ON button its text changes to OFF and Vice a versa
+- What is higher order functions
+- React Reconcillation algo ?
+- Throttling VS Debouncing ?

 ---